 Worked examples

 : Let , .
 Let , .
 Is ?
-Only in trivial cases — so not homogeneous.
-Intuition: doubling the input of an exponential doesn’t double the output, it squares it.
-The exponential is fundamentally nonlinear.
+Only in trivial cases, so not homogeneous.
+Doubling the input of an exponential doesn’t double the output, it squares it.
+The exponential isn’t a linear map at all.

 : gives ; gives .
 But , which equals only if .
 So not homogeneous.

-The second example is more surprising.
-“Add 2 to the input” looks innocent — an affine offset, basically linear from an engineer’s perspective.
+The second example is the surprising one.
+“Add 2 to the input” looks innocent, an affine offset that feels basically linear.
 But it fails homogeneity, because the constant 2 doesn’t scale with the input.

 The lesson